omersk/omersk.github.io/_posts/2025-04-12-unboxing-TPLINK_WR840_router.md

 So either there’s still something missing… or this rabbit hole goes deeper than I thought. 😵‍💫

-Time to take a breath and look elsewhere.
 ---
 ##### 🧩 Discovering the Source Code